 Plus, Fundbox invoice financing will be much more accessible than Huntington Bank business loans.
 As long as you invoice your customers, use accounting software, and have at least six months in business, you’ll be eligible for this product.
 And if you end up qualifying for funding from Fundbox, than can fund your business in a matter of mere hours.

 Finally, if you’re interested in access business credit—and want to earn rewards for spending responsibly—then we suggest you consider the Business Gold Card from American Express.
 Every month, the Business Gold Card will reward you 4x points for the two categories that you spend the most on out of a list of six.
 Plus, you’ll earn 1x rewards on all other spending.

-As a welcome offer, the Business Gold Card is currently offering a year’s worth of G Suite Basic for three users and ZipRecruiter—a value of more than $3,000 for spending with your new card.
+As a welcome offer, you’ll earn $500 back in the form of statement credits by purchasing qualifying services with FedEx within the first 3 months of having this card.
+This limited time offer ends 11/06/2019, so take advantage of it while you can.
 For all of this value, though, you will have to pay an annual fee—and a steep one at that.
 The Business Gold Card will set your business back $295 a year, so be sure that it will be worth the investment.